Mark Ramprakash: Background

 In November 2012, he was announced as the batting coach for the England Lions in India.

 In January 2013 he was appointed as batting coach for Middlesex, on a two-year contract.

-In November 2014 he was appointed as England's batting coach.
+In November 2014 he was appointed as England's batting coach and served for six years.

+He returned to Middlesex as a consultant batting coach in 2022, a role, he has combined with a director of cricket role for Harrow School.

+Middlesex elected him as their 26th club president for a two-year term in 2023, succeeding Mike Selvey.

 Early life and career

 Mark Ramprakash was born in Bushey, Hertfordshire, and is of Indo-Guyanese and English descent.
 His father, born in British Guiana, was Indo-Guyanese and his mother was English.
 He attended Gayton High School (now Harrow High School), and then Harrow Weald Sixth Form College.
 His first local club was Bessborough Cricket Club in Headstone Lane, Harrow where he showed early promise as a fast bowler before concentrating on his batting.
 He played his first match for Middlesex aged just 17, scoring 63 not out against Yorkshire, and top-scoring with 71 in his second match against Essex at Chelmsford (he was still a sixth-form student at the time).

 He scored his maiden first-class century at Headingley against Yorkshire in 1989, and captained the England U-19 team.
 He came to national prominence when, at the age of 18, he won the man-of-the match award in the 1988 NatWest Trophy Final after his innings of 56 helped Middlesex beat Worcestershire.

-Ramprakash, a talented all-round sportsman at a young age, had to choose between playing football for Watford FC and continuing his playing career in cricket.
-His choice was made easier after Watford moved to London Colney training centre shared with Arsenal and after losing 7–0 he chose to continue with cricket.